 The firewall configuration utility asks a question about stripping off certain tracking headers.
 This can be an issue for sites that are concerned about exposing internal system names in those tracking headers.
 (Note that stripping Received: and Message-ID: headers should be avoided unless absolutely necessary, since they provide important information used, for instance, in detecting and short-circuiting mail loops, for detecting forged messages, and for correlating messages when questions or problems arise.)
 In particular, in a setup such as that shown for the sample example.com site, which has an internal PMDF mailhub system example.com as well as the PMDF firewall system gate.example.com, note that there is a much better solution than complete trimming of such headers; configuration options on the PMDF mailhub and PMDF firewall systems can be used to control what names appear in such headers generated by PMDF in the first place.
-And problematic headers appearing in messages that originated elsewhere but that pass through either PMDF system.
+And problematic headers appearing in messages that originated elsewhere but that pass through either PMDF system can often be handled with more fine tuned approaches as they pass through the PMDF system.

 Whenever appropriate, each prompt also supplies a default answer which is enclosed within square brackets.
 Simply pressing return, RETURN, selects the default answer.
-You can use the backslash character, $\$, to clear a default answer.
+You can use the backslash character, \, to clear a default answer.